Approximate Modularity Revisited: Improved Upper Bounds

-\begin{lemma}[Complementary collections with bounded deficit/surplus] There exists $k'\in \mathbb{N}_{\ge 0}$ such that for every $k$ which is an integer multiple of $k'$, $f$ has a collection $\PS^*$ of $2k$ sets (the same set might appear multiple times in the collection and we treat these appearances as distinct) with $1/2$-frequent items and average deficit $d$, whose complement collection $\NS^*$ has $1/2$-frequent items and average surplus $s$, and $d+s\le \epsilon$. \end{lemma}
+\begin{lemma}[Complementary collections] There exists $k'\in \mathbb{N}_{\ge 0}$ such that for every $k$ which is an integer multiple of $k'$, $f$ has a collection $\PS^*$ of $2k$ sets (the same set might appear multiple times in the collection and we treat these appearances as distinct) with $1/2$-frequent items and average deficit $d$, whose complement collection $\NS^*$ has $1/2$-frequent items and average surplus $s$, and $d+s\le \epsilon$. \end{lemma}